heremaps/here-aws-sar/README.md

 ## Introduction
 This project provides [AWS Lambdas](https://aws.amazon.com/lambda/) as __proxies__ for several of the [HERE Location Services APIs](http://saas.awsmarketplace.here.com/rest-api).
 These AWS Lambdas are packaged as per the [AWS Serverless Application Model](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-the-aws-serverless-application-model/).

-�AWS SAM is natively supported by AWS CloudFormation and defines simplified syntax for expressing serverless resources.
-The specification currently covers APIs, Lambda functions and Amazon DynamoDB tables.�
+"AWS SAM is natively supported by AWS CloudFormation and defines simplified syntax for expressing serverless resources.
+The specification currently covers APIs, Lambda functions and Amazon DynamoDB tables."

 ### Benefits